Your Guide to Planning, Planting, and Growing Crocosmia

 Landscaping: Crocosmia look attractive growing in front of a wall or against a fence.
 They are good companions for ornamental grasses and can be planted among flowering shrubs.

 Once the flower clusters are completely spent, cut the stems back to where they meet the foliage and allow the leaves to continue growing.

-Over time, crocosmia often form large clumps and the bulbs may become overcrowded.
+Over time, crocosmia may form large clumps and become overcrowded.
 If this happens, flower production may decrease.
 To restore vigor, dig and divide the clumps in late summer or early fall.